 Cora Media is an independently-financed production company based in South Florida.
 Our focus is to create compelling nonfiction and documentary content that examines important social, political, and economic issues.
-Our first feature film will be released in 2020, with more to follow.
+Our first feature film, InHospitable will be released in 2021, with An Elite Education (working title) to follow.